Fund Your Local Project

 Each year Fishers & Farmers Provides Funding for Landowner-Led Projects That Benefit Fish AND Farms

-Now Accepting Proposals for FY26 Funding and Hosting Two Funding Webinars for Applicants
+Now Accepting Proposals for FY26 Funding and Hosting a Funding Webinar for Applicants

 The Fishers & Farmers Partnership accepts project proposals aimed at enhancing farm value while restoring aquatic habitats and native fish populations in Mississippi River basin streams.
 Federal funding is available under the National Fish Habitat Partnership through the U.S. Fish and Wildlife Service to fund top ranked proposals.